 Combining Medication with Therapy

 While medication helps many people, combining it with therapy works even better.
 Exposure and Response Prevention (ERP) is especially effective for OCD.
 During ERP, you’ll face your fears gradually while learning to resist compulsions.
+It’s about facing them head-on in a controlled, supportive environment, so that eventually OCD loses some of its power.
+Learn more about ERP here.

 Starting Medication: What to Expect